 - Imminent Danger Situations: Hazards that could result in death or serious physical harm are given priority.
 Employers will be asked to remedy these dangers promptly or remove employees who are in danger.

-- Fatalities and Catastrophes: Incidents resulting in the death of an employee or the hospitalization of three or more employees are next in priority.
+- Fatalities and Catastrophes: Incidents resulting in the death of an employee or the hospitalization of three or more employees are the next priority.
 These incidents must be reported to the nearest OSHA office in person or by telephone.

 - Complaints: Allegations of dangers or violations are next on the list.
 When filing a complaint, employees might seek anonymity.